History of labour law in the United Kingdom: Health and safety post 1867

-The first additions to the act of 1878 were, however, almost purely attempts to deal more adequately than had been attempted in the code of 1878 with certain striking instances of trades injurious to health.
-Thus the Factory and Workshop Act of 1883 provided that white-lead factories should not be carried on without a certificate of conformity with certain conditions, and also made provision for special rules, on lines later superseded by those laid down in the act of 1891, applicable to any employment in a factory or workshop certified as dangerous or injurious by the secretary of state.
+The first additions to the Factory and Workshop Act 1878 were, however, almost purely attempts to deal more adequately than had been attempted in the code of 1878 with certain striking instances of trades injurious to health.
+Thus the Factory and Workshop Act 1883 provided that white-lead factories should not be carried on without a certificate of conformity with certain conditions, and also made provision for special rules, on lines later superseded by those laid down in the Factory and Workshop Act 1891, applicable to any employment in a factory or workshop certified as dangerous or injurious by the secretary of state.

-The act of 1883 also dealt with sanitary conditions in bake houses.
+The Factory and Workshop Act 1883 also dealt with sanitary conditions in bake houses.
 Certain definitions and explanations of previous enactments touching overtime and employment of a child in any factory or workshop were also included in the act.
 A class of factories in which excessive heat and humidity seriously affected the health of operatives was next dealt with in the Cotton Cloth Factories Act 1889.
 This provided for special notice to the chief inspector from all occupiers of cotton cloth factories (i.e. any room, shed, or workshop or part thereof in which weaving of cotton cloth is carried on) who intend to produce humidity by artificial means; regulated both temperature of workrooms and amount of moisture in the atmosphere, and provided for tests and records of the same; and fixed a standard minimum volume of fresh air (600 cuft) to be admitted in every hour for every person employed in the factory.
 Power was retained for the secretary of state to modify by order the standard for the maximum limit of humidity of the atmosphere at any given temperature.
-A short act in 1870 extended this power to other measures for the protection of health.
+The Factory and Workshop Act 1870 (33 & 34 Vict. c.
+62) extended this power to other measures for the protection of health.

 The special measures from 1878 to 1889 gave valuable precedents for further developments of special hygiene in factory life, but the next advance in the Factory and Workshop Act 1891, following the House of Lords Committee on the sweating system and the Berlin International Labour Conference, extended over much wider ground.
 Its principal objects were: